ecowden/recording-gear/README.md

 Recording Gear
 ==============

-Almost everything is DIY, built by myself, or previously used.
+_Almost everything is built by myself or previously used._

 Microphones
 -----------